Khurnak Fort: Geography

-H. H. Godwin-Austen noted in 1867 that all of Ote Plain had considerable growth of grass and formed a winter grazing area for the Changpa nomads.
-The snow never stayed for long on the Ote Plain, even when the lake itself froze.
+H. H. Godwin-Austen noted in 1867 that all of Khurnak Plain had considerable growth of grass and formed a winter grazing area for the Changpa nomads.
+The snow never stayed for long on the Khurnak Plain, even when the lake itself froze.
 The Changpa nomads of Noh (also called Üchang or Wujiang) and Rudok camped out at the plain during the winter.
 To protect the tents against the wind, walls of stone and earth were built, and the floors were dug 3 feet deep.
-Strachey also labels the Khurnak Plain as "Uchang Tobo" which might indicate a connection with village of Noh.
+Strachey also labelled the Khurnak Plain as "Uchang Tobo", which might indicate a connection with the village of Noh.

 Access

 The Khurnak Plain is accessible from both Ladakh and Rudok via multiple routes.
-Strachey noted two access routes from Ladakh, one via Marsimik La and the other via the Chang Chenmo valley and Mipal.
+Strachey noted two access routes from Ladakh, one via Kiu La and the other via the Chang Chenmo valley and Kyungang La.
 These were usable in the summer.
-A third route from the south, crossing the narrow channel of the lake, shown in later maps as a ford, would have been the easiest route to the Khurnak Plain.
-(Map 3) The ability to ford the lake here was found erroneous in later British testimonies.
+A third route from the south, crossing the narrow channel of the lake, shown in later maps as a ford, would have been the easiest route to the Khurnak Plain (Map 3).
+The ability to ford the lake here was found erroneous in later British testimonies.

-From the Tibetan side, a route along the northern shore of the Pangong Lake was available.
+From the Tibetan side, a route along the northern shore of Pangong Lake was available.
 Sven Hedin witnessed it being used as a trade route by Ladakhi traders going to Rudok.

 The route was difficult to traverse in parts because of cliffs jutting into the lake.
 However, this was no impediment in winter when the lake froze.